sealcode/sealious-handbook/README.md

 ```

 This line tells us, that you can send HTTP requests on url `/api/v1`.
-This means that you can send, for example, HTTP POST request on (deafult) URL `http://localhost/api/v1/person` with this body:
+This means that you can send, for example, HTTP POST request on (deafult) URL `http://localhost/api/v1/person` with body:

+ * `name: Maurice`,
+ * `age: 21`,
+ * `hair-color: blue`,

+because of the fields defined in our app.

 ![HTTP POST request](http_post.png)

 Sending this request will result in adding a new user named **Maurice**, who is **21** years old and has **blue** hair color to the database.